-In your lease it states that you must allow East Midlands Housing Group eight week’s notice to introduce a buyer to your property, this is known as the “nomination period”.
-At this time emh do not require this nomination period and once you have notified us of your intention to sell and completed all of the required paperwork you are permitted to sell your property on the open market with your chosen estate agent.
+In your lease it states that you must allow East Midlands Housing and Regeneration Ltd eight weeks’ notice to introduce a buyer to your property, this is known as the “nomination period”.
+At this time emh don't require this nomination period and once you've notified us of your intention to sell and completed all of the required paperwork you're permitted to sell your property on the open market with your chosen estate agent.

-We will require a RICS (Royal Institute of Chartered Surveyors) valuation to be carried out on the property prior to marketing.
-This will determine the current market value of the property (and you’re share).
+We'll require a RICS (Royal Institute of Chartered Surveyors) valuation to be carried out on the property prior to marketing.
+This will determine the current market value of the property (and your share).
 Your property cannot be sold for more than its current market value.

 What will it cost?

-Our current administration fee for selling is £180 payable upon completion of the sale.
+Our current administration fee for selling is £180, which is payable upon completion of the sale.

-There is no charge for withdrawing the property from the market, meaning No sale no fee.
+There's no charge for withdrawing the property from the market, meaning 'no sale no fee'.

-There will be an additional cost of £90 for a house and £180 for a flat for the completion of a Leasehold pack when you have found a buyer.
-This leasehold information is required by the buyers solicitor to enable them to check that all of the obligations of the lease have been met by you and includes information that they may need to pass onto the new buyer relating to their obligations when they take on the lease.
+There will be an additional cost of £90 for a house and £180 for a flat for the completion of a Leasehold pack when you've found a buyer.
+This leasehold information is required by the buyers' solicitor to enable them to check that all of the obligations of the lease have been met by you and includes information that they may need to pass on to the new buyer relating to their obligations when they take on the lease.

-You will be responsible for paying your estate agency fees and your solicitors fees for the sale.
+You'll be responsible for paying your estate agency fees and your solicitors' fees for the sale.